aiven/aiven-docs/docs/platform/concepts/service-forking.md

 ## Rename a service

 A service cannot be renamed after creation.
-Instead:
+Instead, use a fork:

 1. Stop service writes on the service to rename.
 1. Fork the service under a different name.